 The applicant must be dedicated to pursuing a career in agriculture, in particular the sheep and wool industry.

-The funds will be allocated on the basis of $7,500 in the first year of study and $7,500 in the following year of study.
+The funds will be allocated on the basis of $7,500 in the first year of study and $7,500 in the final year of study.